Gerald Cooper

-Gerald Cooper is an English farmhand who became famous after appearing on Clarkson's Farm.
-He is an expert in dry stone walling and maintains the walls on Clarkson's farm.
+Gerald Cooper is a British farmhand who became famous after appearing on Clarkson's Farm.
+He is an expert in dry stone walling and maintains the walls on Diddly Squat Farm.
 His other tasks include combine harvesting, which he has done for over fifty years.

-He has a West Country English accent and, as a running gag, the show portrays this as incomprehensible to Jeremy Clarkson.
-Farming broadcaster Adam Henson has met Cooper several times and says that the show exaggerates his speech by overlaying Cooper's conversation with a double track.
+He has a strong West Country English accent and, as a running gag, the show portrays this as incomprehensible to Jeremy Clarkson.
+Farming broadcaster Adam Henson has met Cooper several times and said that the show exaggerates his speech by overlaying Cooper's conversation with a double track.

 Cooper was diagnosed with prostate cancer but underwent treatment and was declared cancer-free in 2024.
 He then started a horse racing syndicate to raise money for Prostate Cancer UK.
 Shares in a gelding called "The Mullet", after Cooper's mullet hairstyle, were sold for £28,500.
 The horse is being trained in National Hunt racing by Charlie Longsdon and any winnings will also be donated to charity.